Tarek666666/DigitalBazzar-backend/README.md

 - Stripe for payments

 ## Demo:
-Online Deployment of this project is available at:    [Digital-Bazzar](https://digital-bazzar.netlify.app/products) You can use these credentials to log in as an admin and explore the admin features.
+Online Deployment of this project is available at:    [Digital-Bazzar](https://digital-bazzar.netlify.app/products) <br>
+You can use these credentials to log in as an admin and explore the admin features.
 Additionally, new accounts can be created and verified.

 | Email  | Password  |